AckerlyXu/heima/articles/app-service-web/web-sites-integrate-with-vnet.md

 The Certificate Status reflects a check being performed by the App Service to validate that the certificates that we are using for the VPN connection are still good.
 When VNET Integration enabled, then if this is the first integration to that VNET from any apps in this ASP, there is a required exchange of certificates to ensure the security of the connection.
 Along with the certificates we get the DNS configuration, routes and other similar things that describe the network.
 If those certificates or network information is changed then you will need to click "Sync Network".  **NOTE**: When you click "Sync Network" then you will cause a brief outage in connectivity between your app and your VNET.
 While your app will not be restarted the loss of connectivity could cause your site to not function properly.

-## Accessing on premise resources
+## Accessing on-premises resources
-One of the benefits of the VNET Integration feature is that if your VNET is connected to your on premise network with a Site to Site VPN then your apps can have access to your on premise resources from your app.
-For this to work though you may need to update your on premise VPN gateway with the routes for your Point to Site IP range.
+One of the benefits of the VNET Integration feature is that if your VNET is connected to your on-premises network with a Site to Site VPN then your apps can have access to your on-premises resources from your app.
+For this to work though you may need to update your on-premises VPN gateway with the routes for your Point to Site IP range.
 When the Site to Site VPN is first set up then the scripts used to configure it should set up routes including your Point to Site VPN.
 If you add the Point to Site VPN after your create your Site to Site VPN then you will need to update the routes manually.
 Details on how to do that will vary per gateway and are not described here.

 > [!NOTE]
-> While the VNET Integration feature will work with a Site to Site VPN to access on premise resources it currently will not work with an ExpressRoute VPN to do the same.
-This is true when integrating with either a Classic or Resource Manager VNET.
+> The VNET Integration feature does not integrate an app with a VNet that has an ExpressRoute Gateway.
+Even if the ExpressRoute Gateway is configured in [coexistence mode][VPNERCoex] it will not work.
 >
 >